10-11 Sept 2024

 Afternoon excursion

-Snags and trunks of trees lurk in what seems to be shallow waters.
+Snags and trunks of trees lurk in what appears to be shallow waters.
 I take a deep breath.
 The air is fresh and fragrant and beginning to cool.
 Surrounded by heavily forested shores, it is hard to imagine an outside world that is so opposite to this environment.

-Unfortunately for the trees, not all peoples venerate them as much as our guides and local communities.
+Unfortunately for trees, not all peoples venerate them as much as our guides and local communities.
 This is a unique ecosystem, important for the world’s survival.

-The plant life supported by the river draws huge quantities of carbon dioxide out of the atmosphere, and pumps out oxygen.
+Plant life supported by the river draws huge quantities of carbon dioxide out of the atmosphere, and pumps out oxygen.
 In short, we need these trees and ecosystem.

 We stealthily move further into a tributary, circling an island of trees and rocks.
 During rainy season, the water will cover this land, and the trees will remain inundated for months, unharmed.

 Swirls and eddies indicate changing currents.
 Lily pads act as perfect spots for hiding caiman, anacondas and heaven knows what.
-The occasional loud splash turns our heads, too late to see the source .
+The occasional loud splash turns our heads, too late to see the source.
 The soaring forest canopy is a mixture of palms and deciduous trees intermixed with ghostly gray and barren tree trunks with branches long dead to any leaf.
-At least 100′ up, we scan the tree tops for feathered friends of the Amazon.
+At least 100′ up, we scan tree tops for feathered friends of the Amazon.
 Where are the monkeys?

 This is a beautiful undulating river, deceptively calm and quiet.